 KW collected pictures online and with a follow-up email campaign.
 The email campaign included a button prompting registered attendees to submit their headshot.
 Clicking on the button linked users to a custom-branded microsite developed by Zenus.

-This microsite welcomed the attendee by name and offered two options to submit a photo:
+This microsite welcomed the attendees by name and offered two options to submit a photo:

 - keyboard_arrow_right take a selfie